P ≠ NP Proof

 value).

-3. The total S behavior must be for each n one of the
+3. The total S behavior must be for each n one of the following:

 i.
-S returns in time P(n) 0 for all
+S returns in time P(n) 0

-the 2n possible inputs of length n;
+for all the 2n possible inputs of length n; or

 ii.
-S returns in time P(n) 1 for at
+S returns in time P(n) 1

-least one possible input of length n.
+for at least one possible input of length n.

 Note 1: The